A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Implementation, Investment Simulation and Analysis

-For CNNs with the new loss function and CE loss, the ranking of all stocks is done by comparing the score.
-These models output a probability distribution $(p_1, p_2, p_3, p_4, p_5)$ for each stock, corresponding to strong sell, sell, hold, buy, and strong buy.
-The score of each stock on that day is the dot product between the distribution and the vector $[-2, -1, 0, 1, 2]$, that is,
+Dividing the entire time span into testing periods of 20 trading days, We test the performance of the mixture-of-experts ensembles equipped with the new loss function against all other models over the 68 testing periods of 20 days from 2006-2010 and 67 testing periods from 2019-2024.
+We calculate the same return-related statistics as before.
+For attention models and CNNs with the new loss function and CE loss, the ranking of all stocks is done by comparing the score.
+Recall that the score is calculated by the dot product of the probability distribution $(p_1, p_2, p_3, p_4, p_5)$ output corresponding to strong sell, sell, hold, buy, and strong buy, and the weights $[-2, -1, 0, 1, 2]$, that is,